lowjoel/kvm-guest-drivers-windows-wiki/Building-the-drivers-using-Enterprise-WDK-(EWDK)-1809.md

 - cpdksetup.exe /features + /quiet
 - start LaunchBuildEnv.cmd

+Note: Verified only with Win10 x86 and x64 so far.
 Note: CPDK download is currently unavailable from Microsoft - I am investigating.